kylestengline/scripts/README.md

 - Run by: ``` ./deploy.sh heroku ``` OR ``` ./deploy.sh firebase ```

 ### loc_host.sh
-- Runs local host for react and rails and opens the browser
+- Opens the browser and starts a local host.
 - Run by: ``` ./loc_host.sh rails ``` OR ``` ./loc_host.sh react ``` OR ``` ./loc_host.sh firebase ```